 It will also work on improving Meta’s Llama models, which have not yet performed as expected.
 Zhao is now a co-founder of the Superintelligence Labs, which will operate separately from FAIR, Meta’s original AI research team led by deep learning expert Yann LeCun.

-Meta has been working hard to build up its AI team.
+Meta has been working hard to build up its AI team, and this effort is becoming more visible with each passing month.
 The company has recently hired many researchers from OpenAI, Anthropic, and Google DeepMind.
 Among them are the three researchers who started OpenAI’s Zurich office — Lucas Beyer, Alexander Kolesnikov, and Xiaohua Zhai.
+With these moves, Meta MSL is clearly shaping itself into a major force in the artificial intelligence race.

-These researchers also previously worked at Google DeepMind.
-With these new hires, Meta is building a strong team to support its big plans in AI.
+These researchers also previously worked at Google DeepMind, bringing deep experience in advanced AI systems.
+With these new hires, Meta MSL is building a strong and focused team to support its long-term plans in AI development.
+The direction suggests that the company is not only hiring talent but also trying to reshape its internal research culture around cutting-edge innovation.

-Demis Hassabis, the CEO of Google DeepMind, also shared his thoughts on the same topic in a podcast with Lex Fridman.
-He said, “Meta right now is not at the frontier, maybe they’ll manage to get back on there.
+Demis Hassabis also shared his thoughts on the topic in a podcast with Lex Fridman.
+In that discussion, he said, “Meta right now is not at the frontier, maybe they’ll manage to get back on there.
 It’s probably rational what they’re doing from their perspective because they’re behind and they need to do something.”
+His remarks highlight both skepticism and recognition of the urgency driving Meta MSL’s current strategy.

-There is also a shortage of highly skilled AI researchers in the world.
-Naveen Rao, VP at Databricks, compared the situation to finding a top basketball player.
-“It’s like looking for LeBron James,” he said, estimating that fewer than 1,000 people worldwide can build the kind of advanced AI models companies are now developing.
+Meanwhile, a shortage of highly skilled AI researchers exists in the world.
+In this context, Naveen Rao compared the situation to finding a top basketball player.
+He explained, “It’s like looking for LeBron James.”
+Furthermore, he estimated that fewer than 1,000 people worldwide can build advanced AI models.

-Other companies are trying to find different ways to attract AI talent, such as offering better computing power or hosting AI hackathons.
-Aravind Srinivas, CEO of Perplexity AI, said he tried to recruit a Meta researcher, but the researcher told him to come back when his company had “10,000 H100s,” referring to the powerful GPUs used in AI training.
+As a result, companies are trying different ways to attract AI talent.
+For instance, they offer stronger computing power and run AI hackathons.
+In one example, Aravind Srinivas said he tried to recruit a Meta researcher.
+However, the researcher told him to return when the company had “10,000 H100s,” referring to powerful AI training GPUs.

-The AI talent war is clearly heating up, and Meta is doing everything it can to come out on top.
-Its Superintelligence Labs is different from its earlier AI division, FAIR.
-While FAIR continues its work on research and development, MSL will focus on building large-scale, future-ready AI models that could one day match or even surpass human intelligence.
+Overall, the AI talent war continues to intensify.
+In response, Meta is pushing strongly to gain an advantage.
+Notably, its Superintelligence Labs differs from its earlier AI division, FAIR.
+While FAIR continues research and development work, MSL focuses on building large-scale future AI models.
+Ultimately, these models aim to match or even surpass human intelligence.